 - Chemical technician

 With a teaching - science, chemistry emphasis bachelor's degree, you will not only gain knowledge in the fundamentals of chemistry but you will also become a confident instructor with the tools to teach science and chemistry to a variety of ages.
 In addition to a rigorous curriculum, a semester of student teaching provides real-world learning and opportunities to make valuable professional connections.

-Classes for teaching - science, chemistry emphasis majors may include:
+What classes do teaching - science, chemistry emphasis majors take?

 Learn more about the teaching-science, chemistry emphasis major in the UWEC course catalog.

-Thinking about a bachelor’s degree in chemistry?
+Thinking about a bachelor’s degree in chemistry education?
 Here are a few other programs you might be interested in exploring.